The video gaming industry is one of the more important economic segments in Canada.

 With these technological advancements, game developers are in the best position to create products that can entertain Canadians and make it easier for them to stay indoors during the pandemic.
 It will also help generate more employment opportunities at a time when they are needed most.

 The SR&ED program covers costs for salaries and wages, making it extremely helpful to the gaming sector where much is spent on labor costs.
-The SR&ED funding is also applicable to material costs, some overhead costs, and contractor services resulting from qualified SR&ED projects.
+The SR&ED refunds is also applicable to material costs, some overhead costs, and contractor services resulting from qualified SR&ED projects.

 With access to skilled experts and advanced tools, studios can create more prototypes for either mobile or online platforms.
 They can also integrate better features like motion capture, improved processing power, and advanced algorithm designs.